sadmanca/2023-fall-ece344-documentation/docs/06-filesystems.md

     meson setup build
     meson compile -C build
     build/ext2-create # run the executable to create hello.img
-    dumpe2fs hello.img # dumps the filesystem information to help debug fsck.ext2 hello.img # this will check that your filesystem is correct mkdir mnt # create a directory to mnt your filesystem to sudo mount -o loop hello.img mnt  # mount your filesystem, loop uses a file sudo umount mnt # unmount the filesystem when you're done
+    sudo dumpe2fs hello.img # dumps the filesystem information to help debug sudo fsck.ext2 hello.img # this will check that your filesystem is correct mkdir mnt # create a directory to mnt your filesystem to sudo mount -o loop hello.img mnt  # mount your filesystem, loop uses a file sudo umount mnt # unmount the filesystem when you're done